-294. The park assist sensors are covered by frost or ice.
+- The parking assist sensors are covered by frost or ice.
 Frost or ice can form around and behind the sensors and may not always be seen; this can occur after washing the vehicle in cold weather.
 The message may not clear until the frost or ice has melted.